Blog | Auckland Micro Wedding Venues - The Complete Guide

 Yacht weddings

 Hiring a yacht for the afternoon/evening is a ridiculously cool and surprisingly affordable way to celebrate your wedding day.
+Share your vows with the ocean as your backdrop, and once formalities are complete, jump in!

 Falefia-O-Ali’i Roache